 Do you have a senior dog that happens to be developing arthritis or any number of hip and joint problems?
 If you do, your vet probably advised you to get them a dog ramp and especially a dog ramp for bed use.

-But, the thing is even if you don’t have an elderly or injured pooch, it is always better to get one of these ramps installed at home, before they become necessary.
+But, the thing is, even if you don’t have an elderly or injured pooch, it is always better to get one of these ramps installed at home before they become necessary.

-After all, jumping up and down from the couch, bed or counters can often aggravate several hip, joint and back problems that can lead to medical issues later on.
+After all, jumping up and down from the couch, bed, or counters can often aggravate several hip, joint, and back problems, leading to medical issues later on.

 All products are linked for easy purchase.

 There are several options to choose from in the market, but picking out the right one suitable for your dog and your home can be tricky.

 So, when you are busy browsing around for one, there are a few considerations that you should always keep in mind.